solita/solita.github.com/_posts/2021-11-04-how-to-pre-assignments.md

 - recruitment
 ---

-# Do's and Dont's of Dev Academy Pre-assignments

 ## Introduction
 The applicants to fall 2021 Solita Dev Academy were required to submit a [pre-assignment](https://github.com/solita/vaccine-exercise-2021) as part of the recruitment process.
 We were part of the team reviewing the pre-assignments and wanted to share some insights gained from the experience.